tobykurien/Xtendroid/README.md

 Generic list adapter
 --------------------

-Do you have a list of POJO's that you want to display inside a ListView?
+Do you have a list of Java beans that you want to display inside a ListView?
 The BeanAdapter makes this super easy!

 Layout for each row - row_user.xml:
 ```xml